Available courses

 Handouts: MAT Handouts

-Warning: You are not authorized to administer medications to children using the skills covered in this course until you have successfully completed both MAT First Renewal Part 1 (online) and MAT First Renewal Part 2 (classroom).
-You must complete both parts 1 and 2 to earn an official MAT First Renewal Certificate, which certifies you to administer the medications covered in this course.
+Warning: You are not authorized to administer the medications covered in this course to the children in your care until you have successfully completed both MAT First Renewal Part 1 (online) and MAT First Renewal Part 2 (in the classroom with an approved MAT Trainer).
+You will not earn an official MAT First Renewal Certificate until you complete and pass both parts 1 and 2.

 Handouts: AMAT Handouts